keyshade-xyz/keyshade/docs/integration/platforms/set-up-with-slack.md

 ### Step 2: Assign Bot Permissions

+- Once you created the app, you are directed to the app dashboard
 - In the app dashboard, go to **OAuth & Permissions**
 - Under **Bot Token Scopes**, add these scopes (adjust based on Keyshade docs):
   - `chat:write` (to send messages)